ilastik/tiktorch/README.md

 - `model_init_kwargs`: keyword arguments to build model
 - `torch_version`: torch version used to train this model

+In addition, the config may contain the following keys:

+- `description`: Description of the pre-trained model
+- `data_source`: URL of the data used for pre-training

 TODO explain how to generate with tiktorch.

 Possible extensions: